UrbanLinks/AssetManagement/docs/AM Steps/AssessCondition.md

 | 2      | Marginal  | Defective or deteriorated component(s) in need of replacement; exceeded useful life |
 | 1      | Poor      | Critically damaged component(s) or in need of immediate repair; well past useful life |

 This rating scale is quite generic and could be applied to any type of asset.
 Since this can create more space for subjectivity, condition ratings for specific asset types are useful.
-As another example, the condition rating for shell, also defined by the [US DOT](https://www.transit.dot.gov/sites/fta.dot.gov/files/docs/Facility%20Performance%20Assessment%20Guidebook.pdf), is shown below.
+As another example, the condition rating for shell assets, also defined by the [US DOT](https://www.transit.dot.gov/sites/fta.dot.gov/files/docs/Facility%20Performance%20Assessment%20Guidebook.pdf), is shown below.
 Here, the types of defects are clearly defined, as are different facets of conditions, including health and safety concerns.

 | Rating | Condition | Description |
 |--------|-----------|-------------|